Hirvensaloa/rehti-mmorpg/README.md

 ### Database

 The database uses PostgreSQL version 16.
 The project does not demand much from the database as there are very few read and write operations.
 Additionally, data sizes are not expected to grow to several hundred, or even tens, of gigabytes.
 We could have chosen any general database technology for this reason.
-However, we ended up selecting PostgreSQL because we had previous experience with it, and the C++ ecosystem provided a simple interface library for the database (libpqx).
+However, we ended up selecting PostgreSQL because we had previous experience with it, and the C++ ecosystem provided a simple interface library for the database (libpqxx).

 ### API